digitaldrummerj/sails-tutorial/src/chapters/chapter12-connecting-database.md

 1. Uncomment the somePostgresqlServer connection
 1. Change the name from somePostgresqlServer to sailsTutorialPostgres
 1. Remove the host, user, password, and database for your Postgres database configuration
-1. Add url set the value to the output of the `heroku config -s` command and set ssl to true
+1. Add url parameter and set the value to the output of the `heroku config -s` command and set ssl to true

     ```javascript
     sailsTutorialPostgres: {